openstack/horizon/doc/source/topics/testing.rst

 Tips and tricks
 ---------------

 #.
-Use :meth:`~horizon.test.TestCase.assertNoFormErrors` immediately after
+Use :meth:`~horizon.test.helpers.TestCase.assertNoFormErrors` immediately
-   your ``client.post`` call for tests that handle form views.
+   after your ``client.post`` call for tests that handle form views.
 This will immediately fail if your form POST failed due to a validation error and tell you what the error was.

 #.
-Use :meth:`~horizon.test.TestCase.assertMessageCount` and
+Use :meth:`~horizon.test.helpers.TestCase.assertMessageCount` and
-   :meth:`~horizon.test.TestCase.asertNoMessages` when a piece of code is failing inexplicably.
+   :meth:`~horizon.test.helpers.TestCase.asertNoMessages` when a piece of code is failing inexplicably.
 Since the core error handlers attach user-facing error messages (and since the core logging is silenced during test runs) these methods give you the dual benefit of verifying the output you expect while clearly showing you the problematic error message if they fail.